jiaxicheng/xc_python/README.md

 + Other softwares: firewalld, git, curl

 ### Installation: ###
-1. Download the package on `host_server` and run the docker services:
+1. Download the package on host-server and run the docker services:
 ```
 git clone https://github.com/jiaxicheng/xc_python
 mkdir -p ~/my_code
 cd xc_python
 ./service_xc_python.sh  -d ~/my_code up
 ```
-**Note:** in the python3 container, a user with the same username and uid as the owner of `/data/my_code` on the `host_server` are created, this is to guarantee that user can modify the files both in and out of the container.
+**Note:** in the python3 container, a user with the same username and uid as the owner of `~/my_code` on the host-server are created, this is to guarantee that user can modify the files both in and out of the container.
+Also `~/my_code` can be replaced by any existing folders.

 ---
 #### Using Jupyter notebook for testing, do the following: ####
 2. From the client-side, set up the ssh-tunnel:
 ```
-ssh -fNL9999:localhost:9999 <user>@<host_server>
+ssh -fNL9999:localhost:9999 <user>@<host-server>
 ```

-3. On the `host_server`, run the following and retrieve the token needed for login
+3. On the host-server, run the following and retrieve the token needed for login
 ```
 docker exec -it xc_python_python3_1 jupyter notebook list
 ```